 A small or midsize business.

 However, the CRM may not be the ideal platform if you're a larger enterprise organization that needs more complex and robust solutions beyond the more basic features HubSpot offers.
 Make sure to check out our Hubspot alternatives article for more options.

 On a positive note, the CRM is straightforward to set up and use, and in case you run into a roadblock, there are tons of resources available to help you get around.
 Some customers say there's a bit of a learning curve, while others say that they managed to teach their sales team how to use the software in a matter of a few days.
 In the end, how fast your team will learn to use the software might depend on the level of their tech skills.

 On another positive note, HubSpot can be a go-to option for growing businesses looking to scale.
-Although the free version works best for smaller companies, the CRM can be a great starting point if you plan to mature into more complex functions.
+Although the free CRM Software version works best for smaller companies, the CRM can be a great starting point if you plan to mature into more complex functions.